 Expect Sugar futures to trade sideways to higher: Angel Commodities

-According to Angel Commodities, Sugar futures to trade sideways to higher on expectation of improvement in demand.
-However, balanced demand and supply levels in the physical market may keep prices range bound.
+According to Angel Commodities, Sugar futures to trade sideways to higher on expectation of improvement in physical demand.

 Angel Commodities' report on Sugar